CSTrüter HomeArticlesDownloadsAbout meContact me

 CREATE TABLE [dbo].[friends]( [id] [int] IDENTITY(1,1) NOT NULL, [firstname] [varchar](50) COLLATE SQL_Latin1_General_CP1_CI_AS NOT NULL, [lastname] [varchar](50) COLLATE SQL_Latin1_General_CP1_CI_AS NOT NULL, CONSTRAINT [PK_friends] PRIMARY KEY CLUSTERED ( [id] ASC )WITH (PAD_INDEX = OFF, IGNORE_DUP_KEY = OFF) ON [PRIMARY] ) ON [PRIMARY]

-INSERT INTO friends(firstname, lastname) VALUES ('Julie', 'Truter') INSERT INTO friends(firstname, lastname) VALUES ('Eugene', 'Stander') INSERT INTO friends(firstname, lastname) VALUES ('Pam', 'Nizar') INSERT INTO friends(firstname, lastname) VALUES ('Alexander', 'Mehlhorn') INSERT INTO friends(firstname, lastname) VALUES ('Roland', 'Cooper') INSERT INTO friends(firstname, lastname) VALUES ('Loren', 'Stevens') INSERT INTO friends(firstname, lastname) VALUES ('Edward', 'Anderson') INSERT INTO friends(firstname, lastname) VALUES ('Wayne', 'Kleynhans')
+insert into friends(firstname, lastname) values ('Jurgens', 'Truter') insert into friends(firstname, lastname) values ('Gerhardt', 'Stander') insert into friends(firstname, lastname) values ('Pam', 'Nizar') insert into friends(firstname, lastname) values ('Alexander', 'Mehlhorn') insert into friends(firstname, lastname) values ('Roland', 'Cooper') insert into friends(firstname, lastname) values ('Loren', 'Stevens') insert into friends(firstname, lastname) values ('Edward', 'Anderson') insert into friends(firstname, lastname) values ('Wayne', 'Kleynhans')

 CREATE PROCEDURE [dbo].[ViewFriends] @maximumRows AS INT, @startRowIndex AS INT AS BEGIN WITH entries AS ( SELECT ROW_NUMBER() OVER (ORDER BY id ASC) AS ROW, id, firstname, lastname FROM friends ) SELECT firstname, lastname FROM entries WHERE ROW BETWEEN @startRowIndex+1 AND (@startRowIndex + @maximumRows) END